Professor Joad Raymond

-I work on sixteenth- and seventeenth-century news, pamphleteering, and print culture, and on (not anomalously) poetry.
+I work on sixteenth- and seventeenth-century news communication, Milton, pamphleteering and print culture, and poetry.
 I studied at UEA and Oxford, and taught at Oxford, Aberdeen and UEA before moving to Queen Mary University of London.
-My first (edited) book I published as a graduate student, and it set me on a path I couldn’t leave for a decade: Making The News: An Anthology of the Newsbooks of Revolutionary England 1641-1660 (Moreton-in-Marsh, 1993).
+My first (edited) book I published as a graduate student, and it set me on a path I couldn’t leave: Making The News: An Anthology of the Newsbooks of Revolutionary England 1641-1660 (Moreton-in-Marsh, 1993).
 Subsequent books include The Invention of the Newspaper: English Newsbooks, 1641-1649 (Oxford, 1996; revised paperback 2005), Pamphlets and Pamphleteering in Early Modern Britain (Cambridge, 2003; paperback 2006), and Milton’s Angels: the Early-Modern Imagination (Oxford, 2010; paperback 2013).
 I have also edited a number of essay collections on news, angels and on Milton.
 Of these I am particularly fond of The Oxford History of Popular Print Culture, vol. 1: Cheap Print in Britain and Ireland to 1660 (Oxford, 2011), and especially News Networks in Early Modern Europe (Brill, 2016).
 This last was the legacy of my two-year (2011-13) Leverhulme-funded research network with the same title, and it is a paean to Europe.

 - John Milton

 - politics and print culture in sixteenth and seventeenth century Britain

 - the history of the booktrade

 - poetry, politics and religion in the seventeenth century

 Though I’d be interested in supervising PhDs on other things: current topics include news of men’s fashion, and breast feeding.
 It just needs to be stimulating and clever.
 So if you have an idea, do pitch it to me.